nadyac/PythonWebscraping/README.md

 # PythonWebscraping
-The programs in this directory are small webscraping projects and excercise done in python.
+The programs in this directory are small webscraping projects and excercises done in python.
 Below you will find a description for each one.

 |Project | Description